bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

-Segwit prevents third-party and scriptSig malleability by allowing Bitcoin users to move the malleable parts of the transaction into the *transaction witness,* and segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.
+Segwit prevents third-party and scriptSig malleability by allowing Bitcoin users to move the malleable parts of the transaction into the *transaction witness,* and segregating that witness so that changes to the witness does not affect calculation of the txid.

 ### Who benefits?

 - **Wallet authors tracking spent bitcoins:** it's easiest to monitor the status of your own outgoing transactions by simply looking them up by txid.
-But in a system with third-party malleability, wallets must implement extra code to be able to deal with changed txids (hashes).
+But in a system with third-party malleability, wallets must implement extra code to be able to deal with changed txids.

 - **Anyone spending unconfirmed transactions:** if Alice pays Bob in transaction 1, Bob uses that payment to pay Charlie in transaction 2, and then Alice's